xames3/smart/docs/source/projects/slowtorch.rst

 .. rst-class:: lead

-    What speed is to the machine, slowness is to the mind
+    What speed is to the machines... slowness is to the mind

-There's a certain joy in those quiet moments after finishing a project.
-That was me in January 2025, reflecting on xsNumPy.
+There's some weird joy in those quiet moments after finishing a project.
+That was exactly me in January of 2025, reflecting on xsNumPy.
 I had spent weeks understanding the mysteries of arrays, memory buffers, and `broadcasting`_.
 Like I mentioned in :doc:`that story <./xsnumpy>`, it felt like baking a cake from scratch, where every ingredient and step mattered.

-Yet, as I sat back gloating over my freshly baked xsNumPy, I found myself hungry for something more.
-I wanted to dive deeper and explore the foundations of another library that had been a staple in my toolkit since 2018, `PyTorch`_.
+And yet, as I sat back gloating over my freshly baked xsNumPy, I found myself hungry for something more.
+I wanted to feel that high again and explore something new.
+Why not another library that had been a staple in my toolkit since 2018, `PyTorch`_?
 It was time to show some love to it.
-I wondered if I could build my own version of an `automatic differentiation`_ (autodiff, for short) library or a simple `autograd`_ (automatic gradient) engine, slowly and deliberately, to truly grasp its inner workings.
+I wondered if I could build my own version of a simple `autograd`_ (automatic gradient) engine or an `automatic differentiation`_ (autodiff, for short) library, slowly to truly grasp its inner workings.

+I mean, I've used PyTorch for years, but I had never really understood how it worked under the hood, so why not?
 Thus, it all began...

 .. _lessons-from-xsnumpy: